 Pre-Reading Activity: Talk about different animals that children have or that children see outside, i.e. dog, cat, chipmunk, squirrel.
 Ask the children if, "if you animal got loose outside, how would you catch it?"
 Make a chart of all of the different answers that your students come up with.

 Post-Reading Activity: If the children have read The Gingerbread Man, ask them the differences between that story and this story.
 Have talk to their elbow partner about a different way that they could have caught the gingerbread baby and then they can write about it.
+And of course, if you read this story around the holidays to your students as I do, I always like to finish with baking or decorating gingerbread babies and/or houses.

 Reflection: I absolutely love this story and all Jan Brett books.
 She always keeps us entertained and her spin on books is neat.
 I love how she always puts a sneak peak of the next page on the right side of the page before.
 This story is truly unique and I like that the gingerbread baby does not get eaten at the end, a more kid friendly version than the gingerbread man.